Module capsules::ieee802154::xmac

 Usage

-This capsule implements the capsules::ieee802154::mac::Mac
+This capsule implements the capsules::ieee802154::mac::Mac interface while

 which should fully encode frames before passing it to this layer.